vipenrica/HSI/lecture notes/README.md

 L_05.pptx are the slides of lecture 6 on the initiation of particle motion

 L_06,pptx are slides on bedload transport and total (bulk) load relations

+L_07.pptx are slides on suspended bed material load with an example problem to compute uniform and size-specific bedload, suspended load and total load on the Congaree River in the National Park, SC